SofieVerrewaere/sofieverrewaere.github.io/_posts/2018-11-17-Second place in the European Big Data Prize.md

 #### Scaling, transform and augment data
 Neural networks work better when the inputs are in a fixed range.
 Techniques like batch-norm handle inputs/internal network covariates that have varying ranges but it is likely to be better if the inputs are normalized.
 The input series were normalized to [0, 1] after exclusion of the outliers.
 I also augmented this normalized data by containing lags of the input, changes in input time steps and by adding a binary mask to indicate if the input data point is a missing value.

+The advantage of rescaling the time series is that one shared model can be used to predict all the time series.

 The way the loss is formulated can heavily impact the performance of the model.
 Benchmarks showed that predicting the change versus the last non missing value works significantly better than predicting next values.
 This simple change biases the model to predict no change and reserve modeling capacity to focus on true factors of variation.

 Incorporating features of the time of the day also showed to help benchmarks significantly.
 These include periodical features on the hour, day, week and year.
 Features are calculated by a polar transformation.
-Series that are zero / missing for most of the individual series will be treated differently, this is further discussed in the input of the deep learning model.
+Series that are zero/missing for most of the individual series will be treated differently, this is further discussed in the input of the deep learning model.

 #### Input Deep Learning Model
 Not all the time series are used to feed the deep learning model.
 The time series are subdivided in valid and invalid data, based on the number of missing values.
 Series consisting of more than 90% of missing values in the train phase are considered invalid.
 However, the status (valid/invalid) can change in the adapt phase.
 Three possible scenarios are considered (displayed as 1, 2 and 3 in following figures).